-An integral part of the implementation of the Incentive Compensation Plan by the Compensation Committee is the retention by the Committee of negative discretion with respect to the award to each Named Executive Officer, allowing the Committee to reduce or eliminate any award notwithstanding the existence of Performance Based Income.
-This gives the Committee the flexibility to appropriately evaluate the performance of each Named Executive Officer in light of, not only the level of Performance Based Income, but in relation to the Company's consolidated net income and the individual's performance.
+An integral part of the implementation of the Incentive Compensation Plan by the Compensation Committee is the retention by the Committee of negative discretion with respect to the award to each executive officer, allowing the Committee to reduce or eliminate any award notwithstanding the existence of Performance Based Income.
+This gives the

+Committee the flexibility to appropriately evaluate the performance of each executive officer in light of, not only the level of Performance Based Income, but in relation to the Company's consolidated net income and the individual's performance.

 The Compensation Committee's determination to grant awards for each Named Executive Officer in the exercise of its business judgment is essentially qualitative, rather than formula-driven.
-In making its determination regarding the payment of awards for 2009, the Committee considered, in addition to the factors used in setting the award levels at the beginning of the performance period, the following factors: (i) the fact that the Company's performance during the year reflected increases in income from continuing operations and book value; (ii) the Committee's compensation philosophy against excessive or unreasonable compensation levels; (iii) the fact that the target and maximum awards for 2009 were unchanged from the amounts established and paid for 2008; (iv) an emphasis on consistent, long term, superior performance by the individual; (v) the Committee's evaluation of the performance of each Named Executive Officer based on the direct observation of such performance, since each Named Executive Officer regularly reports to the Board on the Company's operations; (vi) with respect to each Named Executive Officer, other than the Chief Executive Officer, executive sessions with the Chief Executive Officer in which each Named Executive Officer's performance is reviewed and evaluated; and (vii) primarily with respect to the Company's Chief Executive Officer, his ability to demonstrate leadership, especially in the difficult economic and business climate in 2009.
+In making its determination regarding the payment of awards for 2010, the Committee considered, in addition to the factors used in setting the award levels at the beginning of the performance period, the following factors: (i) the fact that the Company's performance during the year reflected an increase in book value; (ii) the Committee's compensation philosophy against excessive or unreasonable compensation levels; (iii) an emphasis on consistent, long term, superior performance by the individual; (iv) the Committee's evaluation of the performance of each Named Executive Officer based on the direct observation of such performance, since each Named Executive Officer regularly reports to the Board on the Company's operations; (v) with respect to each Named Executive Officer, other than the Chief Executive Officer, executive sessions with the Chief Executive Officer in which each Named Executive Officer's performance is reviewed and evaluated; and (vi) the consummation of CNA's loss portfolio transfer transaction thereby substantially mitigating CNA's legacy asbestos and environmental exposures.

-Based upon these factors, the Compensation Committee granted incentive compensation awards under the Incentive Compensation Plan to our Named Executive Officers at amounts approximately 3% above the 2009 target.
-The amount awarded to our Named Executive Officers and to all participants in the Plan amounted to approximately 15% and 20%, respectively, of the total amount available in the performance bonus pool.
+Based upon these factors, the Compensation Committee granted incentive compensation awards under the Incentive Compensation Plan to our Named Executive Officers at amounts equal to the 2010 targets.
+The amount awarded to our Named Executive Officers and to all participants in the Plan amounted to approximately 17.5% and 23.9%, respectively, of the total amount available in the performance bonus pool.
 The awards under this Plan for each of the Named Executive Officers are included in the column entitled "Non-Equity Incentive Plan Compensation" on the Summary Compensation Table, below.